First Aid for Minor Burns

 Step 2: Expose the affected area and if possible remove anything that could be constricted (watches, jewellery etc.).
 Do not remove clothing sticking to the burn, instead cool through the clothing.

 Step 3: After cooling the burn, cover with a non-fluffy dressing/covering.
 If you have access to a first aid kit, use a non-fluffy sterile dressing.
 If not then improvise with whatever is available (plastic bag, kitchen clingfilm, teatowel etc.).
+As the top layer of skin has been damaged by the burn, adding a cover protects against infection from the outside world getting in.
 Be careful not to constrict the burn!

 Step 4: Seek medical advice for anything except the most minor of burns.
 Call an ambulance if serious or if the burn is near the face/neck.
 When it comes to burns, there are lots of ‘housewifes tales’ and home-made remedies, in general however you should not: